findgriffin/hactar/README.md

 critical documentation and other information that she may need in the future.
 Later alice can search for related terms, eg. 'multithreading in python' to find previously bookmarked information.
+The tasks that alice needs to complete are:
+ 1. add nugget/bookmark with text/description
+ 2. search nuggets by topic/keywords

 Betty likes to keep to-do lists.
 Hactar will accept various tasks and attempt to prioritise them for betty.
 Tasks can have information attached to